Breast Cancer UK Ambassador Programme

 Got more questions?

 We have put together some Questions & Answers to give you a bit more detail.
 If you have any other questions, please email email@example.com.

 Let us know if you are interested in attending one of our Training Days.
-The next one will be 12 May 2018 and if you would like to attend the May date or be alerted about the next training date after that, please complete our online form.
+The next one will be on Saturday 3 November 2018 and if you would like to register for that Training Day or be informed about the training day after that, please complete our online form.